lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Rule: A set of header field values.

 * Rule ID: An identifier for a rule, SCHC C/D and Dev share the same Rule ID for a specific flow.
-The Rule ID is sent on the LPWAN.

 * TV: Target value.
 A value contained in the Rule that will be matched with the value of a header field.